soulsequence/CarDealershipWithDatabase/README.md

 ## Unique Features:
 - I added an extra DAO that made sense within the context of the program.
 ![CustomerDAO](imgs/CustomerDAO.PNG)
-- ContractsDAO uses one DAO instead of two separate LeaseContractsDAO and SalesContractsDAO
+- ContractsDAO uses one DAO instead of two separate LeaseContractsDAO and SalesContractsDAO.
+- Use of lombok to get practice with the dependency.

 ## Future Work